merkeg/general-shortener/README.md

 }
 ```

-You can delete an entry with an delete request to the specified slug you want to delete. `DELETE: %BASE_URL%/:slug`
+You can delete an entry with an delete request to the specified slug you want to delete. `DELETE: %BASE_URL%/:slug` or with the given deletion url

 ### Environment variables